 Graduate Registration Requirements

-Some of your professors will use a platform called D2L in order to supplement their in-person class, and some professors will use D2L to teach an online class: https://d2l.arizona.edu/d2l/loginh/.
+Many of your professors will use a platform called D2L to supplement the coursework for the class, whether it is an in-person or online course.
 If the first day of class is less than 1 week away and you do not see a D2L course site for your class, feel free to contact your instructor via email to see if they will be utilizing this platform.

-In addition to financial assistance available through your graduate program, the Office of Scholarships and Financial Aid offers grants and loans to eligible graduate students.
-We urge students who are U.S. citizens or permanent residents to file a Free Application for Federal Student Aid (FAFSA) as soon as possible in order to maximize your funding possibilities.
+As a graduate student, you may be eligible to receive a Federal Unsubsidized Loan and/or a Graduate PLUS Loan.
+We urge students who are U.S. Citizens or Permanent Residents to file a Free Application for Federal Student Aid (FAFSA) as soon as possible in order to maximize your funding possibilities.
 You can file online at http://www.fafsa.ed.gov/.
-In order for your information to be released to the University of Arizona, you must list the University of Arizona Title IV School Code 001083 on the form.
+For your information to be released to the University of Arizona, you must add the school code 001083 to your FAFSA.
 Although your financial aid eligibility is based on income you earned last year, you can meet with a counselor at the UA Office of Scholarships and Financial Aid for a re-determination of your aid to reflect your current income as a graduate student.

-Financial Aid checks are mailed to LOCAL addresses or disbursed electronically no earlier than 7 days prior to the first day of class.
+Financial Aid refund checks (if applicable) are mailed to your local address or disbursed electronically no earlier than 7 days prior to the first day of class.
 This amount is the residual aid after registration/tuition/fees have been deducted.
 If your student account has a balance due, financial aid funds will be applied to your account balance before any residual amounts are disbursed to you.
-Further information from The Office of Scholarships and Financial Aid can be found at http://financialaid.arizona.edu/apply-for-aid/graduate-professional.
+Further information from the Office of Scholarships and Financial Aid can be found at http://financialaid.arizona.edu/apply-for-aid/graduate-professional.
 You may also check the Finances tab in your UAccess Student Services Center at http://uaccess.arizona.edu/.

 Verify your FAFSA by following the instructions on the video at the following link: https://financialaid.arizona.edu/policies/verify-my-fafsa

 The Bursar's Office is responsible for billing, providing student account information, receiving payments for tuition, fees, and miscellaneous campus charges.
-They also deliver refunds and financial aid proceeds and manage delinquent account collection.
+They also deliver refunds and manage delinquent account collection.

-You can access their website for a detailed description of payment methods and deadlines at: http://bursar.arizona.edu/index.asp.
+You can access their website for a detailed description of payment methods and deadlines, or contact their office directly at (520) 621-3232.

 Address Changes and Corrections

 It is essential that you notify the University of your Local Address as soon as you have one.
 Bills, grades, financial aid, fellowship checks, and new information will be mailed to your LOCAL address.
 If we do not have a local address for you, information will be mailed to your permanent address.
-You may update your address through UAccess at: http://uaccess.arizona.edu/ or contact the Registrar's Office at http://registrar.arizona.edu/.
-Changes may be completed in person or by mail to the: Office of the Registrar, University of Arizona, PO Box 210066, Administration Bldg., Room 210, Tucson, AZ 85721-0066.
+You may update your address through UAccess Student Center, or by visiting the Registrar's Office in person (located in the Administration Building, room 210).

 Parking permits are required to park on campus for all students, faculty and staff.
 There are several pay parking garages and limited metered visitor parking.
-For more information concerning parking lots, maps, permits, or alternative forms of transportation to campus, please visit the Parking and Transportation's main website at: https://parking.arizona.edu/ or contact their office directly at: Parking and Transportation, University of Arizona, 1117 E 6th St., PO Box 210158, Tucson, AZ 85721.
-Permit phone number: (520) 626-7275.
-Alternative transportation number: (520)626-7433.
+For more information concerning parking lots, maps, permits, or alternative forms of transportation to campus, please visit the Parking and Transportation's main website at: https://parking.arizona.edu/ or contact their office directly at (520) 626-7275.

 Campus Tours and Visitor Information

-Complete listings of tours and visitor information can be found at: http://www.arizona.edu/parents-visitors.
-General information about the Tucson area is available at http://www.visittucson.org or contact the Tucson Metropolitan Chamber of Commerce at (520)792-1212.
+A complete lis of available tours and visitor information can be found at: http://www.arizona.edu/parents-visitors.
+General information about the Tucson area is available at http://www.visittucson.org.